KanakShm/Non-Linear-Model-Predictive-Control/README.md

 To ensure safety at high speeds, the control loop required ultra-low latency.
 By optimizing the **IPOPT** interior-point solver and leveraging **CppAD** for exact derivatives, the system consistently achieves solve times of **<10ms** on the **NVIDIA Jetson Orin**.

 * **Algorithmic Differentiation:** Used **CppAD** to provide the solver with exact analytical Jacobians and Hessians.
 This eliminated the overhead and inaccuracy of numerical finite-difference methods, leading to faster convergence in fewer iterations.
-* **Warm-Starting:** Implemented a warm-starting strategy where the solver initialized with the solution from the previous time step, reducing the number of iterations required to find the optimal trajectory.
+* **Warm-Starting:** Implemented a warm-starting strategy where the solver initialised with the solution from the previous time step, reducing the number of iterations required to find the optimal trajectory.
-* **CPU Optimization:** Achieved a total IPOPT CPU time of **~6ms** per solve, with NLP function evaluations taking only **~1ms**, ensuring the vehicle can react to dynamic changes in real-time.
+* **CPU Optimisation:** Achieved a total IPOPT CPU time of **~6ms** per solve, with NLP function evaluations taking only **~1ms**, ensuring the vehicle can react to dynamic changes in real-time.
+* **Multi-Threaded Architecture:** Designed as a thread-safe ROS 2 node to minimise blocking and maximise throughput in a distributed system.

 ### 🛡️ Safety & Reliability
 The NMPC doesn't just drive fast; it drives **reliably**:
-* **Constraint Satisfaction:** The solver explicitly respects physical limits, such as maximum steering rates and tire friction circles, preventing "tank-slappers" or loss of traction.
+* **Constraint Satisfaction:** The solver explicitly respects physical limits, such as maximum steering rates and tyre friction circles, preventing "tank-slappers" or loss of traction.
 * **Predictive Collision Avoidance:** By predicting a 2-3 second horizon, the controller can begin braking or adjusting lines well before reaching a sharp turn, ensuring the car stays within track boundaries even at **15m/s+**.

 ### 📊 Comparative Analysis